BND Hamburger Icon

 2. Deliver feedback proactively.

-“You don’t need to see into the future, but you need to make sure things aren’t festering for too long,” Blake said.
+“You don’t need to see into the future, but you need to make sure things aren’t festering for too long,” Blake recommended.
 “So often the problems we have, whether technical or personal … wouldn’t be such a big deal if someone said [something] the first, second, or even fifth time, but the 17th time, we snap.”

 3. Take a breath.

 Because constructive feedback takes a lot of energy, especially emotional labor, take time to fully process your thoughts.
-Unless you’re dealing with an urgent situation and need to act immediately, write down how you would describe the behavior and read it out loud to yourself.
+Unless you’re dealing with an urgent situation and must act immediately, write down how you would describe the behavior and read it out loud to yourself.
 Make edits as necessary to help prepare yourself for the real face-to-face conversation.

 4. Check your bias.